weakish/weakish.github.com/dive-into/ts-check.md

 [spec]: https://github.com/Microsoft/TypeScript/blob/master/doc/spec.md#62-function-overloads

-By default TypeScript will infer parameters' type of overloaded function implementation as `any`, thus we need to specify specific types compatible with all overloads in parameter list of the function implementation.
+By default, TypeScript will infer parameters' type of overloaded function implementation as `any`, thus we need to specify specific types compatible with all overloads in parameter list of the function implementation.

 Also, because here different overloads have different arity, we use default parameters to ensure the function implementation compatible with all overloads.